 Another example, HR Certification Institute issues a variety of certifications like PHR or SPHR.
 You will likely go to a third-party provider like a Society for Human Resource Management (SHRM) chapter to help you prepare for the exam.

-The big difference between industry certifications and government certifications is industry certifications are not necessarily required to have to get hired.
-I have known many HR professionals where their employers paid for their training and certification costs after they were employed.
+The big difference between industry certifications and government certifications is that industry certifications are not necessarily required to have to get hired.
+I have known many HR professionals whose employers paid for their training and certification costs after they were employed.

 The PMP certification requires you to have significant experience as a project manager before you can even sit for the exam.

 Corporations issue these certifications.
-In the old days, there were certifications, like CCNA from Cisco or MCP from Microsoft.
-As everything has moved to the cloud there are new certifications for Google Cloud, Amazon Web Services, and Microsoft Azure.
+In the old days, this meant certifications like CCNA from Cisco or MCP from Microsoft.
+As everything has moved to the cloud, there are new certifications for Google Cloud, Amazon Web Services, and Microsoft Azure.

 This is a huge industry!